ACTIVE SHOOTER TRAINING

-From custodial to maintenance to outside ground crews, who else knows better the inner workings and the "behind the sense" of a facility or school district.
+From custodial to maintenance to outside ground crews, who else knows better the inner workings and the "behind the scene" of a facility or school district.
 The Facility Support Personnel are invaluable to the day to day operations to your school... and now more than ever they have become indispensable as they are the final piece of the community in "It takes a community to protect a community".

 The FSP while performing their regular daily duties are also the "eyes and ears" to the SRO's as they can be anywhere and everywhere at any time.

 FACILITY SUPPORT PERSONNEL (FSP) TRAINING: The best and most proactive prevention technique is a well-trained staff that can recognize and react appropriately to a potential or actual threat.
 Training will highlight the importance of suspicious activity such as things to look for, and what to do in the event of an incident or attack.
 FSP should be highly encouraged— if not rewarded—to report situations which may be suspicious, hazardous or potentially dangerous.
 School Districts make prevention inherently challenging because of their size, layout, and amenities, and a trained alert staff while conducting their regular duties will be better prepared to detect and report suspicious activity.